 Step 2: Add meat and sear until it’s lightly browned, about 5-6 minutes.

-Step 3: Reduce heat to medium-low and stir in paprika, salt, pepper, minced garlic, and the small bits of tomato and yellow pepper.
-Pour in 1 cup of water, splash of dry white wine, and place lid on pot and let it simmer for 1 ½ to 2 hours, until beef is very tender.
-Add more liquid if it evaporates so meat doesn’t burn (but not too much — beef should stew rather than cook in its juices).
+Step 3: Reduce heat to medium-low and stir in paprika, salt, pepper, ground caraway seeds, minced garlic, and the small bits of tomato and yellow pepper.
+Pour in 1 cup of water, splash of dry white wine, and place lid on pot and let it gently simmer until beef is very tender, about 2 ½ hours.
+Add more liquid if it all evaporates so meat doesn’t burn (but not too much — beef should stew rather than cook in its juices).

 Step 4: When meat is almost done, prepare the egg dumplings by mixing egg, flour, oil, water, and salt.
-Knead them into a runny dough, then using a strainer board, shave coarse bits of dough into a large pot filled with 3 liters (3.2 quarts) of simmering salted water.
+Knead them into a wet dough, then using a wetted spaetzle maker or a cutting board and a knife (or the holes of a colander if at least ½ cm or ¼-inch thick), shave coarse bits of dough into a large pot filled with 3 liters (3.2 quarts) of simmering salted water.
 Scoop out the galuska with a strainer when they appear on the surface a few minutes later.
 Drizzle with a generous amount of oil and mix well so they don’t stick together, then put aside.

 Step 5: Taste the goulash for salt and add more if needed.
 Serve the meat and the dumplings side by side on a dinner plate.
 Garnish with a sprinkle of parsley and serve with pickles on the side.